Crane Operator Jobs

 Crane operators are construction professionals.
 They work on building sites, construction projects, shipping and transport facilities, logging sites, mining plants, and demolition locations.
 See our rail yard crane operator job description as an example.
 A crane operator may operate a wrecking ball that destroys a building, reposition cargo of HD TVs on a train, lift steel to a 32nd story of a skyscraper, or load an 18-wheeler with logs.
 Every project is different, but one thing is the same, you’ll be the person sitting behind the controls all day.

 Working on a crane is interesting work.
 You may work high in a cab hundreds of feet above a worksite or on the back of a mobile crane fixing light posts.
-Either way you’ll be moving around some heavy loads – sometimes over 10 tons at a time!
-When moving and positioning big loads of steel, it doesn’t take to much wind or poor guidance to knock you down.
+Either way, you’ll be moving around some heavy loads – sometimes over 10 tons at a time!
+When moving and positioning big loads of steel, it doesn’t take too much wind or poor guidance to knock you down.
 Some of the most important parts of the job are to ensure your crane is set up properly, to know the weather, and to know your crane’s lifting capacity.
 This simple job can become dangerous quickly and accidents do happen so be sure you always have your hard hat on.

 If you want to become a talented crane operator, you should plan to learn the trade by going to crane school – there are quite a few schools near you, just Google crane schools and your location.
 Organizations like the National Commission for the Certification of Crane Operators or the Crane Certification Association of America will help you achieve crane certification when you are ready.
 This requires both written and practical exams, with recertification occurring every 5 years.